Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Jason: Like, you don't have to put in the time to gather materials and figure out how it's gonna be manufactured and what are the costs that are involved with that.
 With the web, you can just kick something out, and it can exist relatively easily.
 So the barrier to entry is just so much lower when it comes to building web products, but I'm getting so much closer, I feel, to like breaking into that physical product realm.
 I have so many ideas and I've worked on so many things that I can't ignore anymore, I don't think.

 Rob: So tell me quick your setup there on that standing desk, what are you running?
-What's your hardware and what software are you using to, you know, build your projects?
+What's your hardware and what software are you using to build your projects?
 I know you got a pretty minimal setup when it comes to software.

 Jason: Extremely minimal.
 I mean, I have a 2017 MacBook Pro that I use.
 I don't have a screen or anything.
 It's just a MacBook.
 It's by far the worst MacBook I've ever had.
 It was the first one with the touch bar, and from day one, it's been horrible.
 I hate the touch bar.
 The MacBook itself, it just seems buggy.
 And I maxed the thing out because I was doing a lot of video production at the time for like all the drone videos and stuff I was doing.
 And it doesn't perform, it's laggy, the touch bar is awful, and you know, I'm still using it today.
 But from the standpoint of other hardware, I just have an external keyboard and a little mic for doing podcasts, and that's about it.